Alex Ovechkin injured in Capitals’ preseason finale

 The 36-year-old went down the tunnel instead of remaining on the bench and missed the remainder of the period.
 The team announced at the first intermission that Ovechkin would not return.

+”Any time a player leaves the ice you’re concerned,” coach Peter Laviolette said. ”They’re going to re-evaluate him tomorrow and assess him for practice the next day.
+I think that’s where it’s at right now.”

+Flyers coach Alain Vigneault, whose team came in banged up, knocked on the wooden table in front of him pregame when talking about avoiding injuries.

-“I think both teams — touch wood — want to get out of this healthy,” said coach Alain Vigneault, whose Flyers came in banged up.
-“It starts for real next week.”
+”I think both teams – touch wood – want to get out of this healthy,” Vigneault said. ”It starts for real next week.”

 The Capitals are already expected to start the season without top center Nicklas Backstrom because of a hip injury.
 Backstrom has not skated at all during training camp.